Touch Screens Redefine the Market—Working Knowledge on Smart Phones

 Note: This article was originally printed with the title, "Touch Screens Redefine the Market".

-Mark Fischetti has been a senior editor at Scientific American for 17 years and has covered sustainability issues, including climate, weather, environment, energy, food, water, biodiversity, population, and more.
-He assigns and edits feature articles, commentaries and news by journalists and scientists and also writes in those formats.
-He edits History, the magazine's department looking at science advances throughout time.
-He was founding managing editor of two spinoff magazines: Scientific American Mind and Scientific American Earth 3.0.
-His 2001 freelance article for the magazine, "Drowning New Orleans," predicted the widespread disaster that a storm like Hurricane Katrina would impose on the city.
-His video What Happens to Your Body after You Die?, has more than 12 million views on YouTube.
-Fischetti has written freelance articles for the New York Times, Sports Illustrated, Smithsonian, Technology Review, Fast Company, and many others.
+Mark Fischetti was a senior editor at Scientific American for nearly 20 years and covered sustainability issues, including climate, environment, energy, and more.
+He assigned and edited feature articles and news by journalists and scientists and also wrote in those formats.
+He was founding managing editor of two spin-off magazines: Scientific American Mind and Scientific American Earth 3.0.
+His 2001 article “Drowning New Orleans” predicted the widespread disaster that a storm like Hurricane Katrina would impose on the city.
+Fischetti has written as a freelancer for the New York Times, Sports Illustrated, Smithsonian and many other outlets.
 He co-authored the book Weaving the Web with Tim Berners-Lee, inventor of the World Wide Web, which tells the real story of how the Web was created.
 He also co-authored The New Killer Diseases with microbiologist Elinor Levy.
-Fischetti is a former managing editor of IEEE Spectrum Magazine and of Family Business Magazine.
-He has a physics degree and has twice served as the Attaway Fellow in Civic Culture at Centenary College of Louisiana, which awarded him an honorary doctorate.
-In 2021 he received the American Geophysical Union's Robert C. Cowen Award for Sustained Achievement in Science Journalism, which celebrates a career of outstanding reporting on the Earth and space sciences.
-He has appeared on NBC's Meet the Press, CNN, the History Channel, NPR News and many news radio stations.
-Follow Fischetti on X (formerly Twitter) @markfischetti
+Fischetti has a physics degree and has twice served as Attaway Fellow in Civic Culture at Centenary College of Louisiana, which awarded him an honorary doctorate.
+In 2021 he received the American Geophysical Union’s Robert C. Cowen Award for Sustained Achievement in Science Journalism.
+He has appeared on NBC’s Meet the Press, CNN, the History Channel, NPR News and many radio stations.

 More by Mark Fischetti

-Scientific American Magazine Vol 300 Issue 2This article was originally published with the title “Smart Phones: Touch Screens Redefine the Market” in Scientific American Magazine Vol. 300 No. 2 ()
+Scientific American Magazine Vol 300 Issue 2This article was published with the title “Smart Phones: Touch Screens Redefine the Market” in Scientific American Magazine Vol. 300 No. 2 ()

 doi:10.1038/scientificamerican022009-7FE7qpGXVPeVejzScx7I8d